R. A. Mashelkar

 Global Leadership Role

-Dr Mashelkar drafted the historic Pretoria Declaration on ‘Global Knowledge Pool for Global Good’, which led to the formation of the Global Research Alliance (GRA).
+Dr. Mashelkar drafted the historic Pretoria Declaration on ‘Global Knowledge Pool for Global Good’, which led to the formation of the Global Research Alliance (GRA).
 Its members included CSIR (India), CSIRO (Australia), FhG (Germany), DTI (Denmark), VTT (Finland), Battelle (USA) and SIRIM (Malaysia) with over 60,000 scientific and allied staff.
 He served as GRA’s President during 2007-2017.

 He has been the only non-English President of the prestigious UK Institution of Chemical Engineers (2007) in its history and that too in its Golden Jubilee year.